 LIVE | Tennessee House votes to expel the first of 3 Democratic members over gun protest

-After voting to expel a Tennessee state representative for leading a raucous protest from the House floor calling for gun law reforms, the Republican-led body declined to expel a second member.
+In an extraordinary move, Tennessee's Republican-led House voted Thursday to expel two of three Democratic lawmakers who recently led a raucous protest from the House floor calling for gun law reforms.

-In a 65-30 vote, lawmakers failed to pass a motion that would have removed Rep. Gloria Johnson, who represents about 70,000 Tennesseans in Knoxville.
+Reps.
+Justin Jones, D-Nashville, and Justin Pearson, D-Memphis, were both removed from the body with votes falling along party lines, in a disciplinary measure that's only been used twice since the 1800s.
+The votes were 72 - 25 and 69 - 26 respectively.
+Together, they represent a combined constituency of about 130,000 people.

-Cheers erupted in the gallery of the House when the final vote was read aloud.
+Rep. Gloria Johnson, D-Knoxville, who represents about 70,000 Tenneseans, escaped the same fate by a single vote, with a final count of 65 - 30.

 Video of the Tennessee House session is being live-streamed on YouTube and social media.
 Member station WPLN is closely watching the vote and reporting from the scene.